Hashtag Web3 Logo

 JIT liquidity will likely evolve as protocols adapt:

-Protocol-Level Mitigations: Increased adoption of time-weighted fees, minimum durations, and other anti-JIT mechanisms in next-generation DEXs.
+• Protocol-Level Mitigations: Increased adoption of time-weighted fees and minimum durations in modern DEXs.

-Encrypted Mempools: Wider adoption of encrypted transaction pools (threshold encryption, time-lock puzzles) preventing JIT bots from seeing trades in advance.
+• Encrypted Mempools: Wider adoption of encrypted transaction pools preventing JIT bots from seeing trades.

-Intents-Based Systems: Shift toward intent-centric architectures (like SUAVE or Anoma) where trades don't pass through public mempools, eliminating JIT opportunities.
+• Intents-Based Systems: Shift toward intent-centric architectures where trades don't pass through public mempools.

-Regulation: Possible regulatory classification of JIT as market manipulation or unfair practice, though enforcement would be technically challenging.
+• Regulation: Possible regulatory classification of JIT as market manipulation, though enforcement would be technically challenging.

-Equilibrium Shifts: As JIT becomes less profitable due to competition and protocol changes, some operators may exit, potentially restoring balance.
+• Equilibrium Shifts: As JIT becomes less profitable due to competition and protocol changes, some operators may exit.

-Hybrid Models: Protocols may implement optional JIT protection, allowing LPs to choose between higher fees (accepting JIT) or lower but more stable returns (JIT-protected pools).
+• Hybrid Models: Protocols may implement optional JIT protection, allowing LPs to choose between higher fees or lower but more stable returns.

-The cat-and-mouse game between JIT operators and protocol designers will continue to shape DEX evolution.
+The interaction between JIT operators and protocol designers will continue to shape DEX evolution.

-Interested in MEV strategies?
-Study Uniswap V3's concentrated liquidity mechanics, learn about Flashbots infrastructure, and explore the cutting edge of DeFi market microstructure—but consider the ethical implications of your strategies.
+• Interested in MEV strategies?
+Study Uniswap V3's concentrated liquidity mechanics, learn about Flashbots infrastructure, and explore the implications of your strategies.

 Find Just-in-Time Liquidity Jobs